land-of-apps/spring-petclinic-k8s/README.md

 $ ./mvnw clean package
 ```

-Pre-built container images are available, so that you can start deploying this app to your favorite Kubernetes cluster.
-In case you'd like to build your own images, please follow these instructions.

-To use the pre-built containers set `REPOSITORY_PREFIX=alexandreroman` and go to the [K8S deployment section](#deploying-this-application-to-kubernetes)

 [Read this guide](https://buildpacks.io/docs/install-pack/) to deploy the `pack` CLI to your workstation.

 Many buildpack implementations are available: for best results, use [Paketo buildpacks](https://paketo.io):